albertyw/gixy/README.md

 # Overview
 <img align="right" width="192" height="192" src="docs/gixy.png">

-Gixy is a tool to analyze Nginx configuration.
+Gixy is a tool to analyze NGINX configuration.
 The main goal of Gixy is to prevent security misconfiguration and automate flaw detection.

 Currently supported Python versions are 3.6 through 3.13.